paweljarosz/defork/README.md

 **PARAMETERS**
 * `text` (string) - a text, a speech to display
-* `guiNodeID` (gui_node_id, optional) - a table containg option links.
+* `guiNodeID` (gui_node_id - optional) - a table containg option links.
-* `font` (string) - a RichText gui font.
+* `font` (string - optional) - a RichText gui font.
 If not provided, Defork will try to use loaded and saved data.
-* `custom_check_tags_function` (function, optional) - a custom function for checking custom tags in RichText.
+* `custom_check_tags_function` (function - optional) - a custom function for checking custom tags in RichText.
 You can for example modify and animate words nodes properties.

 **RETURNS**
 * `words` (RichText data table) - a words nodes created by RichText.
 You can check for inputs on those words, for example on clickable options.